Lauzun's Legion Bridge

 The P Street Bridge or Lauzun's Legion Bridge is a 336 ft concrete arch bridge that conveys P Street across Rock Creek and Rock Creek Park between the Georgetown and Dupont Circle neighborhoods of Northwest Washington, D.C.
+Built in 1935, it replaced an older iron truss bridge.

+History

+The location of the bridge was long used as a ford over Rock Creek, connecting the town of Georgetown to points east.
+During the American Revolution, the Baltimore Light Dragoons and French units led by the Marquis de Lafayette, Count Rochambeau and Armand Louis de Gontaut, Duc de Lauzun crossed here.

-The first bridge at this site was constructed in 1855 and was replaced in 1935 by the current structure.
+The first bridge at the site was a wooden covered bridge built in 1855.
+It was replaced in 1871 by an iron truss bridge, which was rebuilt in 1893 to carry streetcars operated by the Metropolitan Railroad.

+Current bridge

+The current bridge was built in 1935.

-The bridge reopened on July 15, 2004, after a year-long, $3.5-million reconstruction project, the first since its completion in 1935.
+The bridge was closed for a $3.5 million reconstruction in 2003, the first since its completion, and reopened on July 15, 2004.

 Renaming

 In June 2006, the Dupont Circle Advisory Neighborhood Commission (2B) discussed a proposal to give the bridge a ceremonial designation to commemorate the 225th anniversary of the end of the American Revolutionary War.
-On October 14, 2006, the P Street Bridge was ceremonially renamed Lauzun's Legion Bridge for Lauzun's Legion (Volontaires-etrangers de Lauzun), a specially constructed unit that was formed on March 5, 1780, from various detachments of the French Army and Navy commanded by Armand Louis de Gontaut, Duc de Lauzun at the Siege of Yorktown.
-Present at the renaming ceremony were French Ambassador Jean-David Levitte, Jacques Bossiere, and representatives of the D.C.
+On October 14, 2006, the P Street Bridge was ceremonially renamed Lauzun's Legion Bridge for Lauzun's Legion (Volontaires-etrangers de Lauzun), a specially constructed unit that was formed on March 5, 1780, from various detachments of the French Army and Navy commanded by Duc de Lauzun at the Siege of Yorktown.
+The ceremony was attended by French Ambassador Jean-David Levitte, Jacques Bossiere, and representatives of the D.C.
 Daughters of the American Revolution and D.C.
 Children of the American Revolution.